 Blue is the new black

-In our house this is most definitely the case as we just took delivery of a thousand 13cm blue plant pots.
-I’ll wind back a year to the point that I decided that I would be growing plants to sell rather than just a few propagated cuttings to bolster the collection that I have already. […]
+In our house blue is definitely the new black as we just took delivery of a thousand 13cm blue recyclable plant pots.
+For an explanation as to the events leading up to this I’ll wind back a year to the point that I decided that I would be growing plants to sell rather than just […]

 There are many sources that tell you that composting bindweed, not just bindweed but all perennial weeds such as couch grass and dandelion is a bad idea.
 It’s really not true, these will rot down just as well as anything else if you give them time.
 How I see it is that I’ve spent time […]